 - Admission to this program is only in the Fall semester.

 - We strongly encourage incoming students to acquire their driver’s permit (both for cars and farm equipment) before coming to Macdonald campus.
-This is first for safety reasons, given that students work with farm equipment (Soil Tillage) very early on as they arrive at Macdonald.
+This is first for safety reasons, given that students may work with farm equipment during the first semester.
 As well, most farmers require their employees and trainees (stagiaires) to drive and possess the appropriate driver’s license.

 Attendance in class is compulsory.
 Students with an attendance of less than 80% may not be permitted to write examinations.